muskanag2k/sinatra/README.md

 Apart from these endpoints, following rules should be enforced:
 R1.
 All blocked keys should get released automatically within 60 secs if E3 is not called.  => check_point for this internally.

+Extra Endpoints :-
+get '/get_all_available_keys' to get all available keys get '/get_all_served_keys' to get all served keys